HadoopGenomics/Hadoop-BAM/README.txt

 ------------------

-This part explains some behaviour of the summarizing plugins, available in the command line interface as "hadoop jar hadoop-bam-X.Y.jar summarize" and "hadoop jar hadoop-bam-X.Y.jar summarysort".
+This part explains some behaviour of the summarizing plugins, available in the command line interface as "hadoop jar hadoop-bam-X.Y.Z.jar summarize" and "hadoop jar hadoop-bam-X.Y.Z.jar summarysort".
 Unless you are a Chipster user, this section is unlikely to be relevant to you, and even then, this is not likely to be something you are interested in.

-Summarization is typically best done with the "hadoop jar hadoop-bam-X.Y.jar summarize --sort -o output-directory" command.
+Summarization is typically best done with the "hadoop jar hadoop-bam-X.Y.Z.jar summarize --sort -o output-directory" command.
 Then there is no need to worry about concatenating nor sorting the output, as both are done automatically in this one command.
 But if you do not pass the "--sort" option, do remember that Chipster needs the outputs sorted before it can make use of them.
-For this, you need to run a separate "hadoop jar hadoop-bam-X.Y.jar summarysort" command for each summary file output by "summarize".
+For this, you need to run a separate "hadoop jar hadoop-bam-X.Y.Z.jar summarysort" command for each summary file output by "summarize".

 Output format